 - Capacity - If you're single or living in a small space, 4 to 6 cu. ft. is probably enough.
 About 6 to 6.9 cu. ft. is suitable for a small to medium family.
-Large families can benefit from a dryer with a capacity 7 cu. ft. or larger.
+Large families can benefit from a dryer with a capacity of 7 cu. ft. or larger.

 - Stacking - Some models are stackable or can be stacked with a kit, just make sure you have enough vertical space in your laundry room.

 - Venting - Make sure your dryer will easily connect to your home's venting system.
 Improper venting can pose an extreme safety risk.

-- ENERGY STAR compliance - ENERGY STAR appliances are rated to help you reduce energy consumption and help you save money over time.
+- ENERGY STAR compliance - ENERGY STAR appliances are designed to reduce energy consumption and help you save money over time.